 Whistler's Cathy Zeglinski made a triumphant return to cross-country racing action in Quebec on Aug.
 23.

 Competing in the master women 55-to-59 age division at the UCI Mountain Bike Masters World Championships at Mont Ste.
-Anne, Que., Zeglinski toppled the completion, besting runner-up Michele Satrowsky of the United States by five minutes and 25 seconds (5:25) and fellow Canadian France Arsenault by 8:21.
+Anne, Que., Zeglinski toppled the competition, besting runner-up Michele Satrowsky of the United States by five minutes and 25 seconds (5:25) and fellow Canadian France Arsenault by 8:21.
 It was her first Olympic-distance race in more than two years.

 Zeglinski explained that one of the biggest challenges stemmed from the fact that several other divisions raced at the same time, so she had to beat an entire pack to the singletrack, not just the four other racers in her category.